 (P.S.
 If you’d rather buy a costume instead, don’t forget to check out our Non-Toxic & Organic Halloween Costumes guide as well.)

-However, there’s one spooky statistic many folks never think of: costume waste.
-It’s estimated that each year, 35 million Halloween costumes are thrown away in the U.S. alone.
-And about 5.4 million kilograms of textile waste is produced by businesses and trick-or-treaters after dressing up on the 31st.
+Unfortunately, it’s estimated that 35 million Halloween costumes are thrown away in the U.S. alone each year.
+Additionally, about 5.4 million kilograms of textile waste is produced by businesses and trick-or-treaters after Halloween.

 Find a large cardboard box that fits your child’s body.
 Cut armholes and a hole for the head.